mui/material-ui/docs/src/pages/guides/interoperability/interoperability.md

 > ⚠️ If you are **already** using a custom theme with styled-components or emotion,
 > it might not be compatible with Material-UI's theme specification.
 If it's not
-> compatible, you need to render the Material-UI's ThemeProvider <b>first</b>.
+> compatible, you need to render Material-UI's ThemeProvider <b>first</b>.
 This will
 > ensure the theme structures are isolated.
 This is ideal for the progressive adoption
 > of Material-UI's components in the codebase.